-Fairoaks Garden Village would also improve pedestrian and cycle connections, provide a bus service linking to Woking train station, incorporate smart logistics to reduce deliveries, provide on-site car clubs for sharing and access to vehicles, and other smart transport systems.
+But Fairoaks Garden Village also adopts Garden Village principles to encourage and support the use of non-car modes.
+There will be new and improved pedestrian and cycle connections, new bus services, including linking to Woking train station, smart logistics to reduce deliveries, on-site car clubs for sharing and access to vehicles, and other smart transport systems.

 We aim to design Fairoaks as a Garden Village that is distinct and separate, yet also connected to the neighbouring villages of Chobham and Ottershaw, and include new facilities complementing those in the neighbouring villages.
 We would improve the wider network of footpaths, cycleways and bridleways to enhance connectivity between communities.